State College Expungement Attorney

 Limitations on Expungements

 It must be emphasized that an expungement has limitations.
-If a private party or company has a record of the incident, such private entities cannot be forced to expunge records.
+If a private person or a private company has a record of the incident, such private entities cannot be forced by a court to expunge records.
 For example, newspaper articles or online reports of incidents do not fall under the expungement laws.
 There are also private companies that are purchasing government records and maintaining such records in a private database.
 Many employers hire background search companies that purchase records from the private database, so there are situations in which an expunged record may still appear on a background search report.
 Experienced expungement attorneys like those at JD Law are aware of such private databases, and many will expunge their records IF they are served with a copy of the expungment order that is signed by the judge.